DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

   ((exists t, Trait(t)) -> Result) <-> (forall t, (Trait(t) -> Result)).
 ```

-Firstly `forall (Trait: Type -> Prop) (Result: Prop)` is saying that what we want to prove should be true for every possible Trait method, and any possible return value of that Trait method, we can't rely on anything true about any particular trait, our results are universal.
+The first part, `forall (Trait: Type -> Prop) (Result: Prop)` is saying that what we want to prove should be true for every possible Trait, and any possible return value, we can't rely on anything true about any particular trait, our results are universal.

-### split

-Our proposition is then broken into two halves separated by `<->`.
+The rest of our theorem is then broken into two halves separated by `<->`.
 This is known as [material equivalence](https://en.wikipedia.org/wiki/If_and_only_if), or "if and only if", which is to say the left is true, if and only if the right is true, and visa versa.
 Therefore to prove it, we have to prove that the left proposition implies the right proposition, and also prove that the right proposition implies the left proposition.
 So we started trying to prove one thing, and now we have to prove two things!
 This process is very common in formal verification.
 To prove your goal, you have to break it apart and prove sub-sections of it.
 To prove the `A & B` you have to prove `A`, and you have to prove `B`, to prove `A | B` you can take your pick of `A` or `B` whichever you think is easier to prove.

 So now we have to prove